 Rebecca finds her niche in the world of pharmacy.

-Dr. Rebecca DeMoss is a doctor of pharmacy specializing in the area of long-term care pharmacy.
+At only 28, Dr. Rebecca DeMoss is a doctor of pharmacy specializing in the area of long-term care pharmacy.

 It was brought to her attention that a prescription for a narcotic patch seemed inappropriate for a specific patient.
 Dr. Rebecca did research.
 Consequently her findings show an increase in inappropriate prescribing of transdermal fentanyl.